hcyuser/Docusky_Tools_2019/DocuWidgets/README.md

 ### `docuskyManageDbListSimpleUI.includeFriendDb(is_inclusive)`

 #### Description:
-It is used for showing friend's corpus.
+Show friend's corpus.
 The default value is `false`.

 ##### `is_inclusive`
 Type: Boolean